A short visit to the capital of Austria – 24 hours in Vienna!

 Where to Stay

-We stayed in two hotels in Vienna during our short stay, the Hotel 1060 which we booked ourselves and the Hotel Arcotel Kaiserwasser which was included in our cycling tour.
+We stayed in two hotels during our 24 hours in Vienna, Austria.
+The Hotel 1060 which we booked ourselves and the Hotel Arcotel Kaiserwasser which was included in our cycling tour.
 We booked a superior double room with balcony at the Hotel 1060 and what a surprise it was when we got there to find that the balcony was in fact the fire escape!
 Also the other patrons were using theirs to smoke on at other levels, so that was the window shut for the duration of our stay.

 Vienna is a large city, for example the two hotels we stayed in were 9km apart.
 The Hotel 1060 is better located for city tourism but the Arcotel Kaiserwasser is right on the Danube which meant we didn’t have to cycle through the centre of Vienna to start our trip to Budapest – great!

 Let’s cut to the chase, if you’ve only got a day you can only try a few things so what should you eat?
 Sachertorte is a famous chocolate cake invented in Vienna and so for me it was a must try.
 It’s not particularly hard to find, although invented for the Prince in the 1830s you can now find it for sale in most cafes – and it’s pretty good.